cm-code/media-gallery/README.md

 A modern release of:
 Python Imaging Library
-ImageMagick that supports JPEG2000 & Fuji RAW
+ImageMagick that supports JPEG2000 & Fuji RAW (for thumbnail generation)

 # Configuration: